Why Legacy eCommerce Technology Just Doesn’t Cut it Anymore and How to Upgrade

 - SEO marketing – SEO grew to be the number one channel of driving in traffic to websites, increasing visibility, and boosting sales.
 Google encompasses 98.53% market share in India.
 It’s a competitive struggle to get to the top of Search Engine Results Pages (SERPs) and staying there is even harder.
 But in eCommerce, SEO simply cannot be ignored.
 Companies have realized how much organic traffic can be driven in through SEO.
 While you need other marketing strategies such as paid, social media, and email working in tandem, you need to dedicate much-deserved attention to SEO.

 - Chatbots – Chatbots are replacing a significant chunk of customer support as it automates much of the process.
 This saves time and expenses, all the while providing 24×7 support to customers.
 It helps redirect customers to the relevant information they need or are most interested in, thereby driving up revenue.
 Chatbots are easy to implement on an eCommerce site as there are many readymade tools available for it.

-- Integration of machine learning and AI – From product recommendations to site search functionality, machine learning and artificial intelligence have already been deeply integrated into eCommerce.
+- Integration of machine learning and AI – From product recommendations to site search functionality, machine learning, and artificial intelligence has already been deeply integrated into eCommerce.
 This has enabled online stores to offer customers exactly what they want when they want it.

 Upcoming Innovations to gear up for